How Do I Start Investing as a Beginner? (Simple Steps to Grow Your Wealth from Day One)

 Before you invest a single dollar, ask yourself:

-- What are you investing for?
+- What are you investing in?
 (Retirement?
 A house?
 Financial freedom?)

 - How much can you realistically invest each month?